angular/angular/packages/compiler/design/separate_compilation.md

 with possibly different component syntaxes to generate a component fully understood by the compiler.

-Unfortunately, however, manually generated module contain references to classes that might not be necessary at runtime.
+Unfortunately, however, manually generated modules contain references to classes that might not be necessary at runtime.
 Manually or third-party components can get the same payload properties of an Angular generated component by annotating the `ngSelector` and `ngModuleScope` properties with